 This page provides up-to-date statistics and charts about homelessness in New York City.
 Here you can find up-to-date data about New York City’s homeless shelter population, download charts and historical statistics about homelessness in New York City, and find an explanation of data sources.

-• The Coalition's data about New York City's homeless shelter population is more accurate and historically consistent than data currently made available to the public by the NYC Department of Homeless Services.
+- The Coalition’s data about New York City’s homeless shelter population is more accurate and historically consistent than data currently made available to the public by the NYC Department of Homeless Services.
 For instance, the homeless shelter population data found on the website of the NYC Department of Homeless Services currently excludes around 2,000 homeless children and adults residing in municipal homeless shelters, including homeless military veterans.
-In response to the City's failure to provide accurate and consistent data, the New York City Council passed a law in 2011 which requires that accurate data about the number of people sleeping in municipal shelters be made available to the public online by the Mayor's Office of Operations -- those reports can now be found on the NYCStat website (under the link "Temporary Housing Assistance Usage").
-For more information on the limitations of the City's publicly-available homelessness data, please look here.
+In response to the City’s failure to provide accurate and consistent data, the New York City Council passed a law in 2011 which requires that accurate data about the number of people sleeping in municipal shelters be made available to the public online by the Mayor’s Office of Operations — those reports can now be found on the NYCStat website (under the link “Temporary Housing Assistance Usage”).

-• While there is accurate data on the sheltered NYC homeless population, there is no reliable measurement of the unsheltered homeless population in New York City.
-The City of New York, under a mandate from the Federal government, produces an annual estimate of the unsheltered homeless population based on a single winter night's survey.
-The City's controversial estimate has been criticized by advocates and academic researchers as a signficant undercount of the actual number of unsheltered homeless New Yorkers.
-Moreover, the City's estimate does not account for unsheltered homeless people sleeping in non-visible locations.
-For more information about the flaws in the City's street homelessness estimate, please look here.
+- While there is accurate data on the sheltered NYC homeless population, there is no reliable measurement of the unsheltered homeless population in New York City.
+The City of New York, under a mandate from the Federal government, produces an annual estimate of the unsheltered homeless population based on a single winter night’s survey.
+The City’s controversial estimate has been criticized by advocates and academic researchers as a significant undercount of the actual number of unsheltered homeless New Yorkers.
+Moreover, the City’s estimate does not account for unsheltered homeless people sleeping in non-visible locations.